 There are four entrances to Churchgate Station, including two subways.
 The first photo shows the station as you approach from Colaba and where the entrance is.
-Once inside the station, go to the book stall about 30 metres before the platforms (as shown in the next two photos).
-Look for the sign saying “Wheeler.”
-(Photos: One, Two, Three)
+Once inside the station, go to “Wheeler” Convenience Store, about 30 metres before the platforms (Photos: One, Two, Three)

 We focus on the small scale industries in Dharavi, such as recycling, the making of clay pots, embroidery, bakery, soap factory, leather tanning, papad (poppadom) making and many others, most of which take place in very small spaces.We also pass by the residential areas, where you really get a feel of how the people live and the sense of community that exists in the area.

 People from all over India and from all religions live in Dharavi, and you will see this diversity.
 On the tour you will pass Hindu temples, mosques and churches in the area.
 When open, we visit the social projects run by our sister organisation and NGO Reality Gives, such as the community centre.
 It is quite an adventure to pass through the narrow alleys and you will almost certainly lose your sense of direction!.

 Although we cannot take responsibility should anything happen, we believe that the places that we visit are very safe.
 There are a lot of people in Dharavi (one million approximately in an area of 0.7 square miles) and there is a strong police presence in the area.
 Dharavi is generally full of hard-working, honest people, although for security purposes we ask you not to take valuables with you on the tour.